Last Updated on October 1, 2022 by Jim Ferri

 You’ll find beautiful desert landscapes, dazzling modern architecture and ancient ruins, excellent shopping in both modern malls and old souks.
 Add friendly locals and fantastic food, and you begin to get a sense of the place.

-You’ll likely want to stay in the capital city of Manama to enjoy a city break filled with malls and museums.
+You’ll likely want to stay in the capital city of Manama to enjoy a break filled with malls and museums.
 But also visit the Kingdom’s most beautiful islands and venture out into the desert.
-If you’re bringing kids along, you’ll find that the country’s three waterparks, plus a facility for indoor skydiving, help keep the Kingdom family-friendly.
+If you’re bringing kids along, you’ll find that the country’s three waterparks.
+The parks, plus a facility for indoor skydiving, help keep the Kingdom family-friendly.

 Bahrain also boasts three UNESCO World Heritage Sites.
 One, the Bahrain Fort (Qalat al-Bahrain), was constructed atop a 43-acre hill built up during 4,000 years of continuous occupation.

-The second is the Pearling Sites, where sea pearls were harvested from oyster beds, and which molded the island’s economy for centuries.
+The second is the Pearling Sites, where sea pearls were harvested from oyster beds.
+They molded the island’s economy for centuries.
 The third, only added as recently as 2019, is the Dilmun Burial Mounds, which date to 2020 BC.
 If you’re interested in history or culture, you’ll find all three worth a visit.

 As you might expect, most people who visit the Kingdom arrive by air, landing in the newly expanded and modernized Bahrain International Airport after an eight+-hour flight from London.